 - Optional - tweezers for fraying

-How to Cut Jeans Into Shorts - Tutorial
+How to Cut Jeans Into Shorts - Step by Step Instructions

 Some of you might think that turning your jeans into shorts only involves deciding how short the pair should be and then cutting.
 You can do so, but you’ll end up with a pair that you can only wear at home while you’re cleaning!
 To have ones that you can wear while shopping, going to the beach, and more, here are the five steps on how to cut jeans into shorts.